Hydraulic empire: Civilizations

-The Maurya Empire in India was classified by Wittfogel as a grandiose Hydraulic Economy.
-Kautilya while referring to the udakabhaga (water-cess, cess being a term used in India, Scotland and Ireland for an additional tax) lists various kinds of irrigation, viz., irrigated by manual labour, by carrying water on the shoulder, by water lifts, and by raising water from lakes, rivers etc. Some scholars believe, there is a clear reference to canals for irrigation in the Arthashastra, in a sutra which points out that water was set in motion by digging (khatapravrittim) from a river-dam (nandinibhandayatana) or a tank.
+The Maurya Empire in India was classified by Wittfogel as a grandiose hydraulic economy.
+Kautilya while referring to the udakabhaga (water-cess, cess being a term used in India, Scotland and Ireland for an additional tax) lists various kinds of irrigation, viz., irrigated by manual labour, by carrying water on the shoulder, by water lifts, and by raising water from lakes, rivers etc. Some scholars believe the Arthashastra makes a clear reference to canals for irrigation, in a sutra which points out that water was set in motion by digging (khatapravrittim) from a river-dam (nandinibhandayatana) or a tank.

 Apart from Ancient Egypt and the Kingdom of Kush, the Ajuran Sultanate of the Horn of Africa was the only other hydraulic empire in Africa.
-Beginning in the 13th century, the Ajuran monopolized the water resources of the Jubba and Shebelle rivers.
+In the 13th century, the Ajuran began to monopolize the water resources of the Jubba and Shebelle rivers.
 Through hydraulic engineering, they also constructed many of the state's limestone wells and cisterns that are still in use today.
 Its rulers developed new systems for agriculture and taxation, which continued to be used in parts of the Horn of Africa as late as the 19th century.

 Analysis

 Wittfogel argues that climate caused some parts of the world to develop higher levels of civilization than others.
 He is known for claiming that climate in the Orient led to despotic rule.
 This environmental determinism comes to bear when considering that in those societies where the most control was exhibited, this was commonly the case due to the central role of the resource in economic processes and its environmentally limited, or constrained nature.
 This made controlling supply and demand easier and allowed a more complete monopoly to be established, as well as preventing the use of alternative resources to compensate.

 The typical hydraulic empire government, in Wittfogel's thesis, is extremely centralized, with no trace of an independent aristocracy – in contrast to the decentralized feudalism of medieval Europe.
 Though tribal societies had structures that were usually personal in nature, exercised by a patriarch over a tribal group related by various degrees of kinship, hydraulic hierarchies gave rise to the established permanent institution of impersonal government.
 Popular revolution in such a state was impossible: a dynasty might die out or be overthrown by force, but the new regime would differ very little from the old one.
-Hydraulic empires were only ever destroyed by foreign conquerors he states.
+Hydraulic empires were only ever destroyed by foreign conquerors, he states.